Douglas Lowe (RAF officer): RAF career

-Lowe enlisted in the Royal Air Force Volunteer Reserve (RAFVR) in 1940, and trained under the Arnold Scheme at Americus Georgia.
+Lowe enlisted in the Royal Air Force Volunteer Reserve (RAFVR) in 1940, and trained in the United States under the Arnold Scheme at Americus, Georgia.
 He returned to England and flew as a pilot during the Second World War.
 As a sergeant, he was granted an emergency commission in the RAFVR as a probationary pilot officer on 4 January 1943.
 He was promoted to probationary flying officer on 1 July 1943.

 As an acting flight lieutenant with No.75 (N.Z.)
 Squadron, Lowe was awarded the Distinguished Flying Cross on 9 July 1943.
 He was confirmed in his rank of flying officer on 23 December 1943, and received a mention in despatches in January 1945.
 Lowe was promoted to flight lieutenant (war-substantive) on 1 January 1945.
 In the 1946 Birthday Honours, Lowe was decorated with the Air Force Cross.
 He remained in the RAF post-war, being awarded a permanent commission in the rank of flying officer on 1 July 1946, with a subsequent promotion to flight lieutenant on 4 July.

 Lowe was promoted to squadron leader on 1 July 1952.